Mat-thieu/Framework-JS/README.md

 **Todo**
 - Add configuration (like the location of your templates, ajax timeouts, etc.)
 - Add deepcache option, will cache the **compiled** template instead of the **raw** template (increases performance)
+- Add option to use localstorage as cache instead of in-memory cache (with a timeout option)
 - Perhaps add a method that first loads JSON and then directly injects it into a given template (this might be too much for a boilerplate script)
 - Reduce number of global variables
 - Resolve conflict when using Object.prototype with jQuery